 The side effects of using skin-bleaching creams and products for adults are numerous.

 Photo source: Shutterstock

-Studies in this area have shown that skin bleaching can cause skin discolouration, skin cancer, rashes and kidney damage in adults.
+Studies in this area have shown that skin bleaching can cause skin discoloration, skin cancer, rashes, and kidney damage in adults.

-Skin bleaching creams and pills act to disrupt the synthesis and production of melanin.
+Skin-bleaching creams and pills act to disrupt the synthesis and production of melanin.
 Melanin is the skin's natural pigment.
-It is the pigment that gives our skin, hair and eyes their colour.
+The pigment gives our skin, hair, and eyes their color.

 Africans typically make more melanin than Whites, giving them (Africans) the characteristic dark skin.
 Melanin production is a good thing as it helps protect humans from the UV rays of the sun.

 The use of bleaching pills by pregnant women is risky and poses harm to unborn babies.
 Instead of making the child's life better, it can hinder the child's chance of enjoying a better quality of life.